nova8yte/undo-wiki/README.md

 ## License

 The source code and infrastructure of this project are licensed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 Content is licensed separately under CC BY-SA 4.0 as noted above.